Showing posts with label Psychology. Show all posts

 Memory and Who We are

 Memory plays a crucial role in shaping our identity.
 It is through our recollections of the past that we build a sense of continuity and self-awareness.
 For Larry, however, each day is a blank slate.
-This raises an interesting question: Is the perpetual novelty of Larry’s experience beneficial, or is there a need for a balance between novelty and the retention of memory?
+This raises an interesting question: Is the perpetual novelty of Larry’s experience beneficial, or is there a need for a balance between novelty and the retention by memory?

 On the one hand, the novelty of each day for Larry can be seen as a positive aspect.
 Every interaction is fresh and untainted by the baggage of past experiences, allowing him to live in the moment.
 This can be particularly beneficial in a retirement community, where the focus is often on enjoying the present, making the most of each day, and trying to brush aside the angst of our finite existence.